liquibase/liquibase-contribute-site/docs/content/writing-guidelines.md

-# Create videos or write about Liquibase
+# Write about Liquibase
 Liquibase works with many different databases and automation tools.
 We need your expertise to produce content about them!
-Whether you enjoy blogging, writing an article on Medium or want to promote your YouTube channel, sharing your knowledge makes an impact on our community.
+Whether you enjoy blogging, writing an article on Medium or writing for the Liquibase blog, sharing your knowledge makes an impact on our community.

 ## Explore Topics

 Choose based on your experience!
-If you don’t have one in mind already, below are some suggestions to help kick-start your writing or video.
+If you don’t have one in mind already, below are some suggestions to help kick-start your writing.

 ## Tutorials